-The Public Safety Department (Sugar Hill Marshal's Office) houses five officers and an administrative assistant.
+The Public Safety Department (Sugar Hill Marshal's Office) houses seven marshals.
 The department’s mission is community policing; a partnership between the Public Safety Department and the community where problems that impact Sugar Hill’s safety and order are identified, reduced, and prevented.

 Department responsibilities include: